Gravity Well Arena

 Bot archetypes

 I built six AI personalities that each try to exploit the time dilation mechanic from a different angle.
 The Skirmisher stays mobile and avoids committing to deep orbits.
 The Diver rushes into the Furnace or Abyss for burst damage.
-The Vulture hangs at medium depth and waits for targets to be weakened before engaging.
-The Anchor camps the Rim with long-range weapons.
-The Swarm uses multiple small ships.
-The Commander coordinates other bots.
+The Vulture stays at the Rim and picks off weakened targets at range.
+The Anchor locks down a zone with area-denial weapons.
+The Swarm uses multiple small ships in coordinated formations.
+The Commander is an elite solo operator that actively counters the player's depth strategy, climbing when you dive and diving when you climb.

 The Diver was the hardest to tune.
 Its strategy requires going deep, which means high dilation, which means everything outside is fast.
 If the Diver's aggression threshold is too high, it suicides into the Abyss and can't react to incoming fire.
 If it's too low, it never commits and plays like a worse Skirmisher.
 Getting the balance took many iterations of adjusting how the bot evaluates the risk of its current depth against the potential damage output.